Try Mirantis Container Cloud

 - passwords.yaml – A file containing system-generated passwords for critical accounts associated with your Container Cloud instance.
 For our immediate purposes, the most important of these is the password for the Keycloak credential management system.

 By default, Container Cloud deploys with three functional roles defined, and an account enabled for each role.
 These are called:

-- reader – Permitted to view metrics and other information, but not to deploy or modify child clusters
+- reader – Permitted to view metrics and other information, but not to deploy or modify managed clusters

-- writer – Permitted to deploy and modify child clusters
+- writer – Permitted to deploy and modify managed clusters

 - operator – Permitted to make changes to Container Cloud instance configuration